yuichi192168/motoease/README.md

-# Motorcycle Parts & Services Shop Management System (MPSSMS)
+# MotoEase :A Client-Focused Web-Based System for Motorcycle Sales and Service

-A comprehensive web-based management system designed for motorcycle parts and service shops.
-This system facilitates product management, order processing, service requests, customer account management, and inventory control with advanced features like ABC inventory classification.
+MotoEase is a comprehensive web-based management system designed for Star Honda Calamba, providing end-to-end solutions for motorcycle dealership operations including sales, service management, customer accounts, and administration.

 ## 🚀 Quick Start